tractorcow/silverstripe-colorpicker/README.md

 }
 ```

-### Tipps for using the Color fieldtype in templates
+### Tips for using the Color fieldtype in templates

 The `Color` fieldtype provides some helper methods that can be useful in templating.
 Let's consider the above scenario where you have a Field named 'BgColor'.
 The most common use-case is something like this: